Tirumalai (Tamil Nadu): Early site

 The large cavern at the base of the site is thought to have been built around the 9th century.
 In the 10th century it was converted into 30 separate chambers, possibly to accommodate figures of Tirthankaras and a yakshi.
-Similar to Ellora caves, the representation of celestial being performs a ritual on tirthankara is present.
+Similar to the Ellora caves, the representation of celestial being performs a ritual on tirthankara is present.

 An inscription found on a buried rock in front of the gopura at the base of the hill from the late 10th century refers to the site as Vaigai-malai or “the mountain of Vaigai.”
 Two other inscriptions found on a piece of rock at the top of the hill and buried on a piece of rock underneath the steps between the gopura and the painted cave refer to it as Vaigai-Tirumalai or “the holy mountain of Vaigai.”
 The name Vaigai is thus thought to be connected with Vaigavur, the historic name of the village at the base of the rock.